Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Results

-We next present results on arithmetic task for two types of operations, addition and multiplication using two types of inference module, LSTM and transformer.
-We trained 3 networks for each method and report mean accuracy alongwith standard error of the mean.
+We next present results on the arithmetic task for two types of operations, addition and multiplication using two types of inference module, LSTM and transformer.
+We trained 3 networks for each method and report mean accuracy along with standard error of the mean.

 Figure \ref{lstm_add_mul_2d} shows the results for arithmetic problems using an LSTM in the inference module.
 The left panel shows results for addition problems, and the right panel shows results for multiplication problems.
 DPP-A achieves higher accuracy for addition than multiplication on the test regions.
 However, in both cases DPP-A significantly outperforms the other models, achieving nearly perfect OOD generalization for addition, and 65\% accuracy for multiplication, compared with under 20\% accuracy for all the other models.
-We found that grid embeddings obtained after the first step in Algorithm \ref{alg:DPP-A} aren't able to fully preserve the relational structure for multiplication problems on the test regions (more details in Appendix \ref{multiplication_analysis}), but still it affords superior capacity for OOD generalization than any of the other models.
+We found that grid cell embeddings obtained after the first step in Algorithm \ref{alg:DPP-A} aren't able to fully preserve the relational structure for multiplication problems on the test regions (more details in Appendix \ref{multiplication_analysis}), but still it affords superior capacity for OOD generalization than any of the other models.
 Thus, while it does not match the generalizability of a genuine algorithmic (i.e., symbolic) arithmetic function, it may be sufficient for some tasks (e.g., approximate multiplication ability in young children \citep{qu2021approximate}).

 Figure \ref{transformer_add_mul_2d} shows the results for arithmetic problems using a transformer in the inference module.
-With no DPP-A over the grid codes the transformer did poorly on addition and multiplication on the test regions, achieving around 20-30\% accuracy.
-With DPP-A, the OOD generalization performance of transformer show a pattern similar to that for analogy: it is nearly perfect for addition and, though not as good on multiplication, nevertheless show approximately 40\% better performance than the transformer multiplication.
+With no DPP-A over the grid cell code the transformer did poorly on addition and multiplication on the test regions, achieving around 20-30\% accuracy.
+With DPP-A, the OOD generalization performance of the transformer shows a pattern similar to that for LSTM: it is nearly perfect for addition and, though not as good on multiplication, nevertheless shows approximately 40\% better performance than the transformer multiplication.